trashhalo/puppet-solka/README.md

 This class installs that mirror and runs apt-get update.
 Dramaticlly reduced my vagrant up time.

 **solka::javadev** - Installs various java build systems (mvn,ant,gradle) and sets jdk7 as the default java(c).

+**solka::bootstrap** - Installs curl and vim.
+Why ubuntu doesn't ship with these is beyond me.